 - Turn off the water supply to your exterior faucets, making sure to drain any water from the pipes to protect against bursts.
-Don’t forget to store garden hoses and reels inside.
+Don’t forget to drain garden hoses and store inside.

 - Weatherize your lawn mower before storing it away for the winter by cleaning off the blades, emptying the gas tank, and changing the oil.

 - Prepare your snow & ice removal tools so you’re ready for the first snowfall- shovels, snow blowers, and ice melt.
-Make sure you have gas for your snow blower.
+Change the oil in your snow blower, replace the spark plug and make sure you have gas.

 - Arrange for an annual tune-up of your heating system if you haven’t had one since last heating season.
 This ensures your system is running efficiently and ready to take on another cold season.